Cadasta/cadasta-docs/en/10-translation.md

 ![](/assets/translation.png)

+To create and manage translations, Cadasta uses <a href="https://www.transifex.com/" target="_blank">Transifex</a> – an online translation management application.
+In this section, you'll learn how to use Transifex to translate the Cadasta Platform.

-### About Transifex {#about-transifex}
+### Transifex Overview {#transifex-overview}

-The Cadasta Platform can be translated using <a href="https://www.transifex.com/" target="_blank">Transifex</a>, a software platform designed for software translation.
-It works by identifying all of the strings (non-code portions of the software files) and then uses a graphical user interface (GUI) for users to translate them file by file, line by line.
+Transifex works by identifying all of the strings (non-code portions of the software files) and organizing them into a checklist-like format that allows users to translate each string file by file, line by line.

+> add image

+The top portion of the Dashboard provides a brief overview of the

+On the bottom portion of the Dashboard, you can see all of the languages currently being translated or that have been translated already.
+Complete translations are show a green Ready for Use message on the right hand side.

+Throughout the application, completion is indicated by blue bars.
+Light blue bars indicate the amount that has been translated.
+Darker blue bars indicate how much of the translations have been reviewed.

-Using Transifex helps translators keep track of how much they have to translate and how much is left.
-It updates as the Platform updates, showing new sections of code that still need to be addressed.
+Using Transifex helps translators keep track of what they have translated and how much is left.
+This information updates as the Platform updates, showing new sections of code that need to be addressed.
+It's important to keep an eye on your translation, as new releases bring with them new sections of code.

-> Add image

-In the above example, you can see that the English version (the original version) is 100% completed, while the Indonesian version is 82% complete.

 As someone translating the Cadasta Platform, you may be doing one of two things: